Jiwen37/EE250/Lab3/README.md

 ### Question 4: Why are API keys used for many RESTful APIs?
 What purpose do they serve?
 Make sure to cite any online resources you use to answer this question!

-They improve security by limiting the number of people who can use the API.
+They improve security by limiting public access of the API.
+Likewise, they also allow rate limiting in the same way.